-If you either have or are thinking of saving into a pension plan you are probably wondering how much retirement income you can expect from your pension pot.
+If you either have or are thinking of saving into a pension plan you are probably wondering 'how do I calculate my pension' and how much retirement income you can expect from your pension pot.
 So what's the answer?

-Ordinarily you are entitled to take a tax free cash lump sum, from your pension before taking an income.
-You can take up to 25% of the total fund value but obviously this will reduce the income you receive when buying an annuity (which is a guaranteed income stream in exchange for a capital lump sum).
+Ordinarily, you are entitled to take a tax-free cash lump sum, from your pension before taking an income.
+You can take up to 25% of the total fund value but obviously this will reduce the income you receive should you buy an annuity (a guaranteed income stream in exchange for a capital lump sum) or when taking an income via what is known as income drawdown.
 There is no hard and fast rule whether it's more beneficial to take a cash sum or not, it depends on your individual circumstances.
-The cash sum is tax free whereas any annuity payments you receive will be taxed, but on the other hand this income will be payable for life.
+The cash sum is tax-free whereas any income payments you receive will be taxed.

 The age at which you want to start receiving an income makes a massive difference to the amount of income you will receive.

-- A male aged 65 could currently receive an annual annuity income of £5,857 (gross) from a £100,000 purchase price.
-This income would increase to £6,805 if aged 70 and £8,175 if aged 75 at time of purchase.
-These examples are based on a single life, level income with no guarantee.
+- A male aged 65 could currently receive an annual annuity income of around £7,317 (gross) from a £100,000 purchase price.
+This income would increase to around £8,244 if aged 70 at time of purchase.
+These examples are based on a single life, level income with a 5 year guarantee.

 Do you currently have any health issues?

 If you smoke, suffer from ill health or currently take any prescribed medication then you may be able to increase your retirement income by purchasing an enhanced or impaired life annuity.
-The level of annuity income will depend on your individual circumstances.
-Interestingly Hargreaves Lansdown has launched an enhanced annuity calculator which, although not covering every insurer, will give you an indication of the potential uplift in retirement income.
+Hargreaves Lansdown has launched a great enhanced annuity calculator which, although not covering every insurer, will give you an indication of the potential uplift in retirement income.

-How do you want your annuity income paid?
+If you want an annuity then how do you want your income paid?

 How you want your income paid can affect, marginally, the income you receive.
 If you choose to receive your first payment immediately on purchase of your annuity then your income will be slightly lower than if your first payment was 6 or 12 months later.

 The amount of your annuity income will differ depending on the annuity provider you choose.
-Even amongst the top ‘best buy' providers there can be a difference of hundreds of pounds each year in the amount of income they will provide.
-So shop around using the aforementioned annuity calculator.
+Even amongst the top ‘best buy' providers there can be a difference of hundreds of pounds each year in the amount of income they will provide, so shop around.

 Is there an alternative to buying an annuity on retirement?

 There is a drawback, however, as your pension pot remains invested and therefore could go down in value.
-If your investment underperforms then you would be left with a much smaller pension pot for when you eventually want to purchase an annuity.
-For a number of reasons, primarily costs, income drawdown is not considered a viable option for those with pension investments under £100,000.
+If your investment underperforms then you would be left with a much smaller pension pot when/if you eventually want to purchase an annuity or draw further lump sums from your pension pot.